vhcd/vhcd.github.io/_posts/2022-02-14-scenario-authoring.md

 But I haven't even tried to implement a scenario with *Flow*, and I don't plan on using it in the near future.
 Why, you may ask?

-The plugin is still quite new and not officially supported by Epic Games, which means much less resources to help users getting started.
+The plugin is still quite new and not officially supported by Epic Games, which means much less resources to help non-expert users getting started.
 And even though the idea behind *Flow* is fairly easy to understand, implementing an actual flow seems much more technical than a standard Blueprint.
 It feels like a lot of groundwork is required to create *flow nodes* (mostly in C++), tailored to our driving simulation use case, that can then be used in higher level *flow graphs*.

 *Flow* really is something I want to explore as a solution to scenario design, but I think I'll wait for both the plugin to mature, and for us to have a stronger experience in Unreal Engine.
 And with UE5's *Verse* language around the corner, I think it's safer to see what Epic's new scripting language has to offer before jumping to an unofficial one.